lyli888/Level-14-Tableau/README.md

 ## Final Presentation

 * Create a Tableau story that brings together the visualizations, requested maps, and dashboards.
-* This is what will be presented to the officials, so be sure to make it professional, logical, and visually appealing.

 ## Considerations

-Remember, the people reading your analysis will **NOT** be data analysts-the goal is to make appealing & compelling arguments.
+Remember, the people reading your analysis will **NOT** be data analysts-the goal is to make visually compelling, appealing & compelling arguments.

 ## Submission